paralus/website/docs/Quickstart/kind.md

 ### Configuring etc/hosts

 Since we are deploying Paralus on local cluster, we need to update the `/etc/hosts` file with the IP Address/Ingress Host name to access the dashboard.
-In order to do that, edit the `/etc/hosts` file using your favourite editor and add the following line at the end of it and save it
+In order to do that, edit the `/etc/hosts` file using your favourite editor and add the following line at the end of it along with the IP address obtained and save it.

 ```bash
 172.20.0.2 console.paralus.local